radekrepo/Clean-Coder-AI/readme.md

   Clean Coder is your 2-in-1 AI Scrum Master and Developer.
 Delegate planning, managing, and coding to AI.
 Agents create tasks within Todoist, write code, and test it, helping you create great projects with minimal effort!
   <br>
   <br>
-  <h3>⭐️ Your star motivates me to introduce new cool features! ⭐️</h3>
+  <h3>⭐️ Your star motivates us to introduce new cool features! ⭐️</h3>
   <br>

 [![Docs](https://img.shields.io/badge/docs-latest-blue)](https://clean-coder.dev)